 I can also include elements that reflect particular beliefs or philosophies - such as readings or reflections - when these feel fitting.
 They can bring a sense of calm and connection, offering gentle insight without needing to follow any formal faith tradition.

-Whether the ceremony takes place at a crematorium, burial ground or another location that holds meaning, I will lead with steadiness and care, ensuring every part flows smoothly and respectfully.
+Whether the ceremony takes place at a crematorium, cemetery, woodland burial ground or another location that holds meaning, I will lead with steadiness and care, ensuring every part flows smoothly and respectfully.

 Together, we’ll create a ceremony that honours a life - exactly as it was lived.